DWTechs/efficient-git/content/squash.md

 This should merge our feature branch back into develop and squash our commit history.

-At this stage it is important to note git has not committed this merge for us, we must do this adding a final commit message that we want to remain in out develop branch history.
+At this stage it is important to note git has not committed this merge for us, we must do this by adding a final commit message that we want to remain in develop branch history.
 This message should represent the feature we have just worked on:

 ```
 git commit -m "feature/fab-feature"